carloscabo/npm-gulp-replacement/README.md

 ````

 ## 4. Symlink to your local project
 Sometimes seems that some of this packages are not available inside the node scripts if they are not installed locally (we still don't know the reason).
-As installing crap locally to every project is one of the main things we want to avoid with this project, we recomend you to *make a symbolic link to the global packages instead of duplicate them locally every tme*.
+As **installing crap locally to every project is one of the main things we want to avoid with npm-gulp-replacement**, we recomend you to **make a symbolic link to the global packages instead of duplicate them locally every time**.
 This can be done with the `npm link` command, as follows:
 ````
 npm link node-sass --save-dev
 npm link uglify-js --save-dev